soumya-2911/projects-Eyantra_lunarScout/README.md

 # projects-Eyantra_lunarScout
  Our project is a self-balancing remote control bike designed for the Eyantra Lunar Scout competition.
 It incorporates advanced balancing algorithms and precise control mechanisms for lunar exploration challenges.
+# This repo contains the mathematical models and simulations done by us and we are currently working on the hardware part